 The two major goals of the DPP lifestyle intervention are:

-Currently implemented by the YMCA of Greater Indianapolis, the YMCA of Greater Fort Wayne, the YMCA of Monroe County and the YMCA of Southwestern Indiana.
+Currently implemented by the YMCA of Greater Indianapolis, the YMCA of Greater Fort Wayne, the YMCA of Monroe County, the YMCA of Southwestern Indiana, the YMCA of Michiana and the Kosciusko Community YMCA .

 This evidence-based exercise program helps older adults at all levels of fitness become more active, energized, and empowered to sustain independent lives.
 Based on solid research and tested at over 400 sites around the country, EnhanceFitness focuses on stretching, flexibility, balance, low impact aerobics, and strength training exercises — everything health professionals say that people need to maintain health and function as they grow older.